qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 other implementations.
 The name of the cluster property can be predefined name from ClusterProperty resources and is allowed to be customized by different cluster managers.

-#### Node Status

-Record the number of nodes in the different status.
-It is not intended to record dynamic information of the nodes, e.g. resource usage, but more static status such as the number of nodes in ready or schedulable state.
-It is a list of type/count pairs, where type can only be:
-- Total: the count is the number of all the nodes.
-- Ready: the count is the number of nodes in the Ready state.
-- Schedulable: the count is the number of nodes in the Schedulable state.

-It leaves the room for a user or cluster manager to define customized type in the future.

 #### Conditions